alphagov/govuk-design-system/src/community/design-system-day-2024/session-information.md

 With Lucy Brennan, Olivia Waring and Chris Lightfoot 11:35am to 12:20pm

 Think about content differently.
-We’ll show you how an expansive use of content design can influence stakeholders and build trust in services.
-Sharing examples from government, the NHS and a local council, we’ll show how content provides context to the design system.
+This panel will take content design beyond its boundaries, sharing examples from government, the NHS, and private sector.
+We’ll discuss how an expansive and person-centred use of content design can:

+- influence stakeholders
+- build trust in services and teams
+- provide context to the design system

 ### Lunch